paras603/easy-cart/README.md

 6. User gets reminder or notification about list creation, shoping day etc.
 7. User can search with item name.
 8. User can set the priority level of the application.

+(Mandip Gurung)
+9. User can track the overall price of the shopping list.
+10. User have access to deleted list from trash.
+11. User can add item to favourite list.
+12. User have an in-app tutorial when using the app for the first time.